Skip to main content

 Public Benefits Restrictions

-Oregon has various public benefits available to anyone regardless of their immigration status.
-The following are some of the public benefits available to everyone who has a low income.
-Immigrants without documentation can also use these benefits.
+Oregon has various public benefits available to anyone, regardless of immigration status.
+The following are public benefits available to everyone with low income.
+Immigrants without documentation can also use these benefits:

 For more information about the eligibility for government assistance, visit the Oregon Law Help website.